AGRINFO AGRINFO logo

 Summary

-Extended measures against introduction of fall armyworm into the EU
+EU proposes to adapt and prolong measures against introduction of fall armyworm into the European Union

-Commission Implementing Regulation (EU) 2023/1134 of 8 June 2023 on measures to prevent the introduction into, establishment and spread within the Union territory of Spodoptera frugiperda (Smith), amending Implementing Regulation (EU) 2019/2072 and repealing Implementing Decision (EU) 2018/638
+Draft Commission Implementing Regulation amending Implementing Regulation (EU) 2023/1134 on measures to prevent the introduction into, establishment and spread within the Union territory of Spodoptera frugiperda (Smith), with regard to the species concerned and the period of application of certain provisions [download: scroll down to Ares(2025)8296549]

 Update